+In 2016, we converted the Lake Clear Scales to hydraulic from electronic to improve scale performance.
 In 2015, the Authority added a JCB Telehandler.
 A water truck and trucks for landfill transportation were acquired from Federal Property Assistance.
-A great way to supplement our landfill equipment requirements.
 In 2014, a new pickup was added to the fleet.
 In March 2013, we acquired a new Caterpillar D6N.
 We also bought a new Caterpillar 349 excavator to replace our old 345.
 We had expected to replace it in the next fiscal year.
-We will continue updating our equipment in 2015.
+We will continue updating our equipment in 2017.
 This coincides with our long-term objectives of replacing equipment on a timely basis.
 We acquired more roll off containers and major pieces of equipment were repaired.